.hack//Liminality: Trismegistus

-Outside, a patrol car comes by, investigating the entrance into the facility.
-They figure it is nothing more than a system error but realize somebody is actually inside when they discover that somebody used one of the vending machines inside.
-Realizing they have been discovered, Ichiro enlists the help of Yuki and Kyoko to buy Tokuoka and Mai some time.
+They sneak into a CC Corp data station at night.
+Ichiro hacks into the security system, allowing Tokuoka to begin collecting data.
+The security system is activated when Yuki buys a coffee from a vending machine, alerting security staff.
+Ichiro enlists the help of Yuki and Kyoko to buy Tokuoka and Mai some time.
+After the data is compiled, Tokuoka logs into The World using Tomonari Kasumi's account, Sieg.

-The data now compiled Tokuoka logs into The World using Sieg's account.
-Mai finds herself watching a battle involving Sieg and a character named Orca.
 Suddenly, the server begins to malfunction and crash as CC Corp begins deleting their servers.
 Tokuoka realizes that if they complete this, everybody who is currently fighting will fall into a coma and the Ultimate A.I. will never be born.
-As he struggles to come up with a solution, Ichiro comes in and announces that they're out of time.
+As he struggles to come up with a solution, Ichiro announces that they're out of time.